 4 Seasons Farm Market is a sustainable beef and vegetable, century, family farm located in the beautiful Endless Mountains of Northeast Pennsylvania.
 We follow organic practices and crop rotation to encourage healthy soil.
 We are not certified organic as we reserve the right to use conventional sprays if absolutely necessary.
 We are growing heirloom and rare vegetable varieties to offer to our market friends.
 We have built a high tunnel season extending structure and also three passive solar greenhouses for starting seeds and growing vegetables in the winter.
 We are also experimenting with some passive solar concepts in two small high tunnels.
 All of these buildings will enable us to grow vegetables year around and offer fresh produce in the off season.
-We have also built an on farm, farm market to sell our pasture beef, produce, dry goods, handcrafted soap and beeswax candles, Hardler Farm Raw Milk, Windy Hill Honey and Eggs, Traver Farm Eggs, LeRaysville Cheese, and local hand crafted gift items.
+We have also built an on farm, farm market to sell our pasture beef, produce, dry goods, handcrafted soap and soap accessories, Hardler Farm Raw Milk, local eggs, local honey, LeRaysville Cheese, Amish Butter, and local hand crafted gift items.
 Through the farm market, we offer our market friends the opportunity to get to know the people who grow their food.

 Growing Vegetables Year-Round in South Auburn

 Owned and operated by Gerald and Tina Carlin, the business is located on the Carlins’ farm, which has been in Gerald’s family for 109 years.

 The market is located along SR3005 about a mile and a half north of South Auburn and three miles west from where 3005 intersects with Route 367.

 A former dairy farmer, Gerald, 48, says when he read about how people in Vermont and Maine are using passive solar greenhouses to grow vegetables in the winter, he thought he’d give it a try himself.
 “I figured if they could do it in Maine, we could do it here in Pennsylvania,” Gerald says.